Zac Robinson

-Zachary Ross Robinson (born September 29, 1986) is an American professional football who is the offensive coordinator for the Atlanta Falcons of the National Football League (NFL).
-He played quarterback for the Oklahoma State Cowboys and was selected by the New England Patriots in the seventh round of the 2010 NFL draft.
+Zachary Ross Robinson (born September 29, 1986) is an American professional football coach who is the offensive coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
+He previously served as the offensive coordinator for the Atlanta Falcons from 2024 to 2025.
+Robinson played college football as a quarterback at Oklahoma State Cowboys and was selected by the New England Patriots in the seventh round of the 2010 NFL draft.
 He was also a member of the Seattle Seahawks, Detroit Lions, and Cincinnati Bengals before retiring in 2013.
-Robinson became a coach in 2019, serving as an assistant coach for the Los Angeles Rams.
+Robinson became a coach in 2019, serving as an assistant coach for the Los Angeles Rams and the Atlanta Falcons.

 Early life

 Robinson attended Chatfield Senior High School in Littleton, Colorado, where he played football at multiple offensive positions.
 As a senior, Robinson threw for 1,475 yards, 15 touchdowns, and six interceptions.
 The same season, he also caught 39 passes for 850 yards and 11 touchdowns, while also rushing for 1,078 yards and eight touchdowns.